-Order forms for uniform will be available on the Open Evening or throughout the year from the school office.
+Order forms for uniform will be available on the Open Evening .

 Please ensure that every item of uniform is named, as it is impossible to trace lost items of clothing without names sewn on or written in indelible ink.

 When you buy uniform please also remember that: